Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Motivation

-The use of priors bifurcates into soft constraints and hard constraints.
-Beyond computing the consistency between candidate graphs and datasets, soft constraints also evaluate the coherence between candidate graphs and priors \cite{castelo2000priors,amirkhani2016exploiting}.
+Depending on how priors are used, causal structure learning methods bifurcates into soft constraints and hard constraints.
+Soft constraints not only evaluate the fit of different DAGs with observed data, but also evaluate the consistency between the DAGs and the prior \cite{castelo2000priors,amirkhani2016exploiting}.
 For instance, Borboudakis \textit{et al.} \cite{borboudakis2014scoring} integrate priors on the presence or absence of specific paths in real networks into the scoring function.
 Eggeling \textit{et al.} \cite{eggeling2019structure} propose a global structure prior, setting the prior score according to the maximum number of parents of candidate graph nodes, fostering sparsity in the learned graph.
 Fundamentally, these methods aim to adjust the score of certain graphs in the search space to facilitate the discovery of graphs satisfying given priors.

-Hard constraints, on the other hand, compel candidate graphs to adhere to specific properties or structures dictated by the priors \cite{borboudakis2012incorporating}.
+Hard constraints, on the other hand, compel candidate graphs to adhere to specific properties or structure dictated by the priors \cite{borboudakis2012incorporating}.
 The most straightforward application of hard constraints is to dismiss candidate graphs that fail to satisfy the prior during the search process \cite{de2007bayesian,de2009structure}.
 To achieve a more accurate search, some works traverse the possible graph globally.
 For instance, Chen \textit{et al.} \cite{chen2016learning} suggest a tree structure that meets hard constraints by reducing branches.
 Works such as \cite{wang2021learning,li2018bayesian} share a similar idea.
 Some methods ascertain whether hard constraints are required during the learning process.
 For example, the algorithm proposed by Cano \textit{et al.} \cite{cano2011method} solicits expert opinion on whether an edge with probability close to 0.5 truly exists.
 Compared to soft constraints, hard constraints offer greater interpretability and ease of implementation.